-Coolant Hoses: Volvos and Toyotas come with good quality hoses, but after 10-15 years, you should consider replacing them.
+Coolant Hoses: Toyotas come with good quality hoses, but after 10-15 years, you should consider replacing them.
 The expense of replacing them is significantly less than replacing the car or the car's engine if it overheats.
 It's all part of providing you with safe, reliable transportation.

 Transmission Oil Change: On cars we maintain, we check the transmission oil quality periodically.
 If it's dirty, draining and refilling the transmission oil is inexpensive preventive maintenance.
 The exceptions to this rule are some very late model cars.
 In days gone by, we used to change the transmission oil every 15-20,000 miles.
 Manufacturers have cut back on transmission oil changes, but we'll help you decide if they make sense for your car.